jcorporation/myMPD/docs/references/tags.md

 myMPD supports two modes for handling albums.

 The default is the advanced album mode.
 It is the preferred one, except the mpd song database is very huge.
+You can configure the album mode via `/var/lib/mympd/config/album_mode`.

+You can configure the tag for grouping albums by replacing the tag name in `/var/lib/mympd/config/album_group_tag`, it defaults to `Date`.

 #### Advanced album mode